-- 6 Area affected by droughts increases - 7 Some areas include southern Europe and the Mediterranean region, central Europe, central North America and Mexico, northeast Brazil and southern Africa - 8 Increase in tropical cyclone peak wind intensities - 9 Increase in intense tropical cyclone activity - 10 In any observed long-term (i.e., 40 years or more) after accounting for past changes in observing capabilities (see SREX, section 3.4.4) - 11 Increase in average tropical cyclone maximum wind speed is, although not in all ocean basins; either decrease or no change in the global frequency of tropical cyclones - 12 Increase in extreme coastal high water worldwide related to increases in mean sea level in the late 20th century - 13 Mean sea level rise will contribute to upward trends in extreme coastal high water levels the 'higher maximum temperature' the likelihood level was raised from likely in the TAR to very likely in SREX.
+Since the TAR, climate change studies have especially focused on changes in the global statistics of extremes, and observed and projected changes in extremes have been compiled in the so-called "Extremes"-Table (Figure 1.9).
+This table has been further modified to account for the SREX assessment.
+For some extremes ("higher maximum temperature", "higher minimum temperature", "precipitation extremes", "droughts or dryness"), all of these assessments found an increasing trend in the observations and in the projections.
+In the observations for the "higher maximum temperature" the confidence level was raised from likely in the TAR to very likely in SREX.
 While the diurnal temperature range was assessed in the Extremes-Table of the TAR, it was no longer included in the Extremes-Table of AR4, since it is not considered a climate extreme in a narrow sense.
 Diurnal temperature range was, however, reported to decrease for 21st century projections in AR4 (Meehl et al., 2007).
-In projections for precipitation extremes, the spatial relevance has been improved from very likely 'over many Northern Hemisphere mid-latitudes to high latitudes land areas' from the TAR to very likely for all regions in AR4 (these 'uncertainty labels' are discussed in Section 1.4).
-However, likelihood in trends in projected precipitation extremes was downscaled to likely in the SREX as a result of a perception of biases and a fairly large spread in the precipitation projections in some regions.
-SREX also had less confidence than TAR and AR4 in the trends for droughts and dryness, 'due to lack of direct observations, some geographical inconsistencies in the trends, and some dependencies of inferred trends on the index choice' (IPCC, 2012b).
+In projections for precipitation extremes, the spatial relevance has been improved from very likely "over many Northern Hemisphere mid-latitudes to high latitudes land areas" from the TAR to very likely for all regions in AR4 (these "uncertainty labels" are discussed in Section 1.4).
+However, confidence in trends in projected precipitation extremes was downscaled to likely in the SREX as a result of a perception of biases and a fairly large spread in the precipitation projections in some regions.
+SREX also had less confidence than TAR and AR4 in the trends for droughts and dryness, "due to lack of direct observations, some geographical inconsistencies in the trends, and some dependencies of inferred trends on the index choice" (IPCC, 2012b).